CUPFA’s dozen Commandments

 3. Do not fill out surveys or respond to correspondence sent to you by the employer unless you have first heard from the Association.

-6. If you need to be away, protect your seniority and do not forget to request a leave of absence in writing from your Chair indicating the date you will be away and the date you will return.
+6. If you need to be away from the University, protect your seniority and do not forget to request a leave of absence in writing from your Chair indicating the date you will be away and the date you will return.
 You need to be on contract before you can request a leave of absence.

-7. To ensure coverage, complete the enrolment forms sent from the Benefit’s Office in HR by the deadlines for the Medical Drug and Health Plans.
-Depending on your seniority credits, you will either be covered with the Quebec RAMQ provincial drug insurance or, be entitled (you need 50 credits or above of seniority) to the comprehensive Medical and Drug plans.
+7. To ensure coverage, complete the Medical Drug and Health Plan enrolment forms sent from the HR Benefits Office by the deadlines.
+Depending on your seniority credits, you will either be covered with the Quebec RAMQ provincial drug insurance or, be entitled (you need 40 credits or above of seniority) to the comprehensive Medical and Drug plans.

 10. Find out who your PT faculty Department representatives are.
 Who sits on the PT Hiring Committee?
 Curriculum Committee?
 Your Department Council?
 Who represents you in Faculty Council?
 Senate?
 Board of Governors?

-11. Read all correspondence sent to you from the Association: email notices, messages, our newsletter CUPFA News and, make it a habit to consult our website, where important information is disseminated (www.cupfa.org).
+11. Read all correspondence from the Association – sent & posted: email notices, messages, newsletters, etc. Make it a habit to consult our website, where important information is available for reference. (www.cupfa.org).

 12. Take the time to read the CUPFA Collective Agreement.
-Familarise yourself with the Articles that serve your interests.
+Familiarise yourself with the Articles that serve your interests.
 If you would like training or an information session on the CUPFA Collective Agreement, let us know.
-We are available to make sure you understand what your rights and obligations are.
+We are available to make sure you understand your rights and obligations.

 Me Patrice Blais